ibm-cloud-docs/containers/cs_dns.md

     kubectl get pods -n kube-system -l k8s-app=coredns-autoscaler
     ```
     {: pre}
+4. Switch the cluster DNS provider to KubeDNS from CoreDNS.<p class="important">When you run both cluster DNS providers at the same time, you might experience intermittent DNS failures.
+Be sure to scale down the CoreDNS deployment so that you do not keep both DNS providers running at the same time.</p>
-4. Scale down the CoreDNS deployment.
+    1. Scale up the KubeDNS autoscaler deployment.
         ```
-    kubectl scale deployment -n kube-system --replicas=0 coredns
-    ```
-    {: pre}
-5. Scale up the KubeDNS autoscaler deployment.
-    ```
         kubectl scale deployment -n kube-system --replicas=1 kube-dns-autoscaler
         ```
         {: pre}
-6. Label and annotate the cluster DNS service for KubeDNS.
+    2. Label and annotate the cluster DNS service for KubeDNS.
         ```
         kubectl label service --overwrite -n kube-system kube-dns kubernetes.io/name=KubeDNS
         ```
         {: pre}
         ```
         kubectl annotate service --overwrite -n kube-system kube-dns prometheus.io/port-
         ```
         {: pre}
         ```
         kubectl annotate service --overwrite -n kube-system kube-dns prometheus.io/scrape-
         ```
         {: pre}
+    3. Scale down the CoreDNS deployment.
+        ```
+        kubectl scale deployment -n kube-system --replicas=0 coredns
+        ```
+        {: pre}
-7.  **Optional**: If you used Prometheus to collect metrics from the CoreDNS pods, your `kube-dns` service had a metrics port.
+5.  **Optional**: If you used Prometheus to collect metrics from the CoreDNS pods, your `kube-dns` service had a metrics port.
 However, KubeDNS does not need to include this metrics port so you can remove the port from the service.
     ```
     kubectl -n kube-system patch svc kube-dns --patch '{"spec": {"ports": [{"name":"dns","port":53,"protocol":"UDP"},{"name":"dns-tcp","port":53,"protocol":"TCP"}]}}' --type merge
     ```